zuluprotocol/zeta/UPGRADING.md

   Endpoint = "/graphql"
 ```

 **_Broker.UseBufferedEventSource_** - The broker is the connection between the Zeta core node and data node.
-This connection needs to be stable at all times to ensure the data node can reconcile all the state from the Vega events.
-This setting allows the data node to use a buffer when it's not able to consume events as fast as the Vega core node produces them.
+This connection needs to be stable at all times to ensure the data node can reconcile all the state from the Zeta events.
+This setting allows the data node to use a buffer when it's not able to consume events as fast as the Zeta core node produces them.
 We recommend setting this to `true`.

 Usage example:
 ```Toml